 Court Process when charged with a Massachusetts OUI

-Arraignment Date: When you are charged with operating under the influence in Massachusetts, sometimes referred to as OUI/DUI or DWI, you will be given a court date for an arraignment.
+1. Arraignment Date: When you are charged with operating under the influence in Massachusetts, sometimes referred to as OUI/DUI or DWI, you will be given a court date for an arraignment.
 The arraignment is when you are formally advised of the charges against you and the court determines whether to release you on your promise to return to court on the pretrial date, or whether to set cash bail or to impose conditions of release.

-Next Court date after arraignment, pre-trial conference: After the arraignment, your next court date is not a trial date, but a pretrial conference.
-The pretrial conference will be scheduled within 4 to 6 weeks of the arraignment date.
+2. Pre-trial conference: The pretrial conference will be scheduled within 4 - 6 weeks of the arraignment date.
 The pretrial conference is to ensure that you have all the information about your case; it is an opportunity to obtain additional information from the prosecutor and discuss possible resolution of the case.

 - One possible motion is a motion to suppress evidence obtained as a result of the stop being in violation of your Constitutional rights under the Fourth Amendment and Article 14 of the Massachusetts State Constitution.
 The basis of this motion is that the officer did not have a legal basis to stop your vehicle under the Constitution.
 If this motion is successful, the case will get dismissed.
 Even if it is unsuccessful, the motion generally reveals valuable discovery as it provides a preview of the officer's testimony.

-A second type of motion is a motion to suppress statements obtained in violation of your Miranda Rights.
+- A second type of motion is a motion to suppress statements obtained in violation of your Miranda Rights.
 This motion generally will not result in the dismissal of the case, but often strengths your defense if successful by precluding the Commonwealth from being able to offer into evidence statements either during the field sobriety tests or at booking that will help the Government's case.